Nagam-Dheeraj-Reddy/New_Ai/README.md

 # this is my local repo
-this is the code for Ai-virtual assistance which is created using navie bayes algorithm
+this is the code for Ai-virtual assistance which is created using navie bayes algorithm.
+It works when user watches an object on his device more time it suggest that item to the person when it is for low price.